GoldbergData/joshuagoldberg-website/content/authors/admin/_index.md

 superuser: true
 ---

-I am a data scientist at Amazon solving demand-forecasting problems with statistics, machine learning, and deep learning.
+I am a data scientist with experience solving demand-forecasting problems with statistics, machine learning, and deep learning.
 I have strong interests in artificial intelligence and programming, having completed a Master of Science in Analytics at the University of Chicago.
 In my free time, I enjoy running, photography, and reading.
 I have finished two Chicago marathons and three half marathons.
-I hope to run the Chicago marathon again in 2020.